Please ensure Javascript is enabled for purposes of website accessibility

 Programs in Building Community

-Learn about Stanford’s annual Global Health Research Convening, which draws hundreds of global health researchers to foster discussion, learning, and collaboration.
+Learn about Stanford’s annual Global Health and Planetary Health Research Convening, which draws hundreds of global health researchers to foster discussion, learning, and collaboration.

-The Annual Global Health Research Convening fosters discussion among researchers across a variety of disciplines whose work impacts global health.
-We welcome participants to share their ideas and experiences with global health research and to explore new collaborations and opportunities for student engagement in global health.
+The Annual Global and Planetary Health Research Convening fosters discussion among researchers across a variety of disciplines whose work impacts global and planetary health.
+We welcome participants to share their ideas and experiences with global and planetary health research and to explore new collaborations and opportunities for student engagement in global and planetary health.
 Prior convenings have attracted broad participation from physician-scientists, engineers, economists, earth scientists ecologists, and mathematical modelers.

 Register here